This factsheet is for people who would like information about antenatal care.

 Arrangements for antenatal care vary, but the National Institute for Health and Clinical Excellence (NICE) recommends that healthy women have 10 check-ups for a first pregnancy, including the booking appointment.
 If you have already had a healthy pregnancy, you will probably have seven antenatal appointments.

 Your appointments may be at a hospital maternity unit, your GP surgery or home.
-For most of your appointments you will see a midwife, but sometimes you may see a doctor.
-There are other health professionals who may be part of your antenatal care team.
-See our common questions for more information.
+For most of your appointments you will see a midwife.
+And, evidence suggests that having your care primarily led by a midwife rather than a doctor has several benefits for women who are at low risk of complications during their pregnancy and labour.
+Alternatively your care may be led by your doctor and other health professionals may be part of your antenatal care team too.
+See our frequently asked questions for more information.

 As well as monitoring you and your baby during your pregnancy, your midwife or doctor will provide you with information to help you have a healthy pregnancy.
-See our common questions for more information.
+See our frequently asked questions for more information.

 Once you know you're pregnant, or think you might be, you should see your GP to talk about your antenatal care.
 Your GP may test a sample of your urine to confirm that you’re pregnant.